KyliesCreations/NumberGuess/README.md

-//# NumberGuess
+# NumberGuess
-//See if your number guess matches the computer
+See if your number guess matches the computer
 #include <iostream>
 #include <cstdlib>
 #include <ctime>